ungvilde/FYS4150/Project 5/README.md

 # Simulate the time-dependent Schrödinger equation
-We want to see the effects of the quantum waves through one, two and three slites.
+We wanted to see the quantum effects of a particle moving through two slits.
+This program simulates a 1 x 1 box with dirichlet conditions at the boundary, so that the edges work as a reflective surface.
+Particle is represented by a probability distribution and the simulation utilizes the Born rule to see the effects.
+It gives the probability of one-slit and three-slit aswell with a wall at x = 0.8.

 ### Content list
 - `main.cpp` : Main program to run different cases.